cvelas31/data_engineer_resources/Cloud_Data_Warehouses/README.md

     - Always "catch-all" option is needed

 #### Amazon REDSHIFT
+## Implementing Data Warehouses on AWS
+- **Data Sources**
+Different types, skill sets, upgrades, locations, etc (High heterogeneity) (OLTP)
+- **ETL**
+Many process - a grid of machines with schedules and pipeline to copy data to DImensional Model
+- **Dimensional Model (DWH)**
+More resources need to be added as data increases.
+We have different workloads; some need one machine  and some many
+- **BI apps and visualizations**
+Hybrid environment

+## Redshift technology
+Cluster with Leader Node (Communication, optimizes queries), and compute nodes (Own cpu, memory and disk, divided into slices).
+A cluster with n slices, can process n partitions of tables simultaneoulsy.
+Each slice is al least 1 cpu with dedicated storage and memory for the slice.
 - Column oriented storage
 - Best suited for storing OLAP workloads, summin over a long history
 - Internally, it's a modified Postgresql